hasindulakshan/php-mysql-e-commerce/README.md

 ## Features
 - Insert customer information into a database.
-- Search for customer information by customer ID.
+- Search for customer information using customer ID.

 ## Technologies Used
 - HTML